 Mayors Weigh In on HB 2127, Voice Concerns Over Local ControlThe Texas Regulatory Consistency Act, is being considered today in Austin.
 Read Mayor Rick Stopfer’s co-authored article in the Dallas Morning News to learn more about how this bill may impact municipalities in Texas.
 Read on...

 The City of Irving’s Legislative Affairs office advocates, coordinates and advances the city’s legislative agenda to enhance Irving’s ability to govern and provide essential municipal and community services.
 The purpose of the program is to ensure the city’s interests are protected and enhanced through active involvement in the legislative process and strong intergovernmental relationships.
 Irving engages legislators and agency representatives at all levels, and does so with the assistance of legislative consultants.
 The city’s legislative efforts include providing written responses and in-person testimony to the state legislature by City Council members and city staff on issues important to the community.

-On Dec.
-10, 2020, Irving City Council approved the 2021 State Legislative Program for the City of Irving.
 The city’s legislative program priorities were identified through input from city staff, legislative consultants, other professional organizations and input provided by the City Council.
 Adoption of a legislative program identifies issues that are important to the city and establishes a unified voice for Irving on the legislative needs of the community.
 The legislative items are not presented in priority order and the City Council may modify or amend its legislative agenda at any time to address items as they arise.

 Office of Legislative Affairs